derekbarbosa/EC463/derek/derekLOGBOOK.md

 * Met with Team -- reviewed the zoom call notes and discussed the approaches above.
 * Assigned John Kircher as the Team Leader for the first rotation.
 He will be working on the PDRR.
 I will contribute to the slide deck.

+### 10/1/2021

+* Researched ISA/Microprocessor compatability with KnightOS and Espilon OS (open source "calculator" operating systems that can be forked and edited for specific functionality.

+* Began to look into parts ordering, accounting for 50 dollar budget.

+* Created a slides template for the PDRR review